Guide

 So, in order to effectively scale their conversations across the globe, Proofpoint deployed Drift’s chatbots across their website to segment their experience based on geographic location.
 Using Drift, the team was able to customize their conversations by routing in the right regional teams, allowing them to give buyers what they wanted instantly instead of hours later.

-Thanks in part to the geographic personalization enabled by Drift, Proofpoint saw a 578% year-over-year (YoY) increase in opportunities and a 628% YoY increase in pipeline generated directly from chat.
+Thanks in part to the geographic personalization enabled by Drift and conversion rate optimization, Proofpoint saw a 578% year-over-year (YoY) increase in opportunities and a 628% YoY increase in pipeline generated directly from chat.

 Account-based marketing (ABM)